joecliffayibabrakemi-debug/ApexLink-Supply-Chain/README.md

 # ApexLink Supply Chain Analysis

 An analysis of supplier performance, delivery time, sales, and data quality across ApexLink's supply chain.

-**Portfolio project:**  A self-directed supply chain analysis using a fictional dataset to find business insights and make recommendations.
+A self-directed supply chain analysis using a fictional dataset to find business insights and make recommendations.

 ## Business Problem